AdobeDocs/platform-learn.en/help/platform/profiles/union-schemas-overview.md

 ---
 title: Union schemas overview
-description: Real-time Customer Profile powers cross channel personalization at scale through each phase of the customer journey.
-Batch or Streaming data can be enabled for the Real-time Customer Profile by enabling both the schema and corresponding dataset.
+description: Real-Time Customer Profile powers cross channel personalization at scale through each phase of the customer journey.
+Batch or Streaming data can be enabled for the Real-Time Customer Profile by enabling both the schema and corresponding dataset.
 role: Data Architect, Data Engineer
 feature: Profiles
 kt: 6754